-BCT 280 SELECTED TOPICS IN BUILDING CONSTRUCTION .25-4 units
+BCT 280 SELECTED TOPICS IN BUILDING CONSTRUCTION

-Group investigation of a special topic in the area of building construction technology.
+.25-4 units Course length: 4.5-72 hours lecture and/or 13.5-216 hours laboratory Group investigation of a special topic in the area of building construction technology.
 As appropriate, the specific subject will be announced in the Schedule of Courses.

-BCT 290 SELECTED STUDIES IN BUILDING CONSTRUCTION .25-4 units
+BCT 290 SELECTED STUDIES IN BUILDING CONSTRUCTION